 7. Share responsibilities

 When you are together, you can support each other even through rough patches.
-Sharing is easier than loading one person with the entire guilt and then walking together.
-So, whether it is accepting mistakes, making new agendas, or setting up new limits, share everything.
+Sharing is easier than loading one person with the entire guilt.
+So, whether it is accepting mistakes, setting new goals, or setting up new limits, share everything.

 8. Remember the two As